About Internet Services

 sch General InternetServices

-As VMs are only aware of the private IP space of the Net and Subnet, the Internet gateway performs Network Address Translation (NAT) for your VMs using their public IP.
-When traffic leaves the Net Subnet to the Internet, the Internet gateway sets the reply address field to the public IP associated with the VM instead of the VM private IP.
-When traffic comes from the Internet to a public IP associated with a VM, the Internet gateway translates this public IP into the VM private IP before traffic reaches the Net, enabling it to reach the VM.
+As VMs are only aware of the private IP space of the Net and Subnet, the internet gateway performs Network Address Translation (NAT) for your VMs using their public IP.
+When traffic leaves the Net Subnet to the internet, the internet gateway sets the reply address field to the public IP associated with the VM instead of the VM private IP.
+When traffic comes from the internet to a public IP associated with a VM, the internet gateway translates this public IP into the VM private IP before traffic reaches the Net, enabling it to reach the VM.

-When creating a route to the Internet gateway in the Subnet route table, you can use the 0.0.0.0/0 CIDR block as destination to scope all the destinations that are not explicitly routed in the route table, or you can use a smaller range of IPs corresponding, for example, to the public IPs of your internal network.
+When creating a route to the internet gateway in the Subnet route table, you can use the 0.0.0.0/0 CIDR block as destination to scope all the destinations that are not explicitly routed in the route table, or you can use a smaller range of IPs corresponding, for example, to the public IPs of your internal network.

-In a Net, the Maximum Transmission Unit (MTU) is limited to 1500 bytes for packets directed to the Internet using an Internet gateway.
+In a Net, the Maximum Transmission Unit (MTU) is limited to 1500 bytes for packets directed to the internet using an internet gateway.

 Related Pages